Alex-twn/STM32MP15x_workshop/readme.md

 6. Since we are here, let's take the opportunity to copy as well the Wi-Fi dongle driver binary as well as the python script allowing to read the sensor data (that will be needed later on) into the *rootfs* partition

+*Note: This folder is provided in the USB flash drive inside the 9.Additional_files folder*

 > ```bash
 > PC $> sudo cp -r rtlwifi/* /media/$USER/rootfs/lib/firmware/
 > PC $> sudo cp read_sensors.py /media/$USER/rootfs/home/root
 > ```

-8. Unmount properly the SDCard
+7. Unmount properly the SDCard

 > ```bash
 > PC $> umount /media/$USER/bootfs